EmpiricalAnalysis/myTrusted.Reviews/README.md

 ## Acknowledgment
-The data used to power this platform came from "Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering" by R. He, J. McAuley, WWW, 2016
+The data used to power this platform were courtesy of Julian McAuley of UCSD.